erasureprotocol/NMR/README.md

 - `_tournamentID` is the id of the tournament that the round is in.
 For now, this is always `1`.
 - `_roundID` is the id of the round.
-- `_confidence` is the confidence level of the stake.
+- `_confidence` is the confidence level of the stake with 3 decimals.

 #### `approve(address _spender, uint256 _value)`